seblful/price-forecasting-of-medicines/README.md

 # Predicting price of medicines
-Predicting price of medicines with ensemble machine learning models
+Predicting price of medicines with several machine learning models

-#### The repository has 2 parts:
-1) Notebook with preprocessing and building machine models
+Notebook with preprocessing and building machine models 'price_forecasting_of_medicines.ipynb'